blanktphan/learning-journey/technical-skills/03-database/01-fundamental-database-concepts/03-database-system-architecture.md

 Upon completion of this topic, you will be able to:

-- **Explain** the purpose and benefits of using layered architecture in database systems
+- Explain the purpose and benefits of using layered architecture in database systems
-- **Describe** the components and functions of the Three-Schema Architecture (ANSI-SPARC)
+- Describe the components and functions of the Three-Schema Architecture (ANSI-SPARC)
-- **Distinguish** between logical and physical data independence concepts
+- Distinguish between logical and physical data independence concepts
-- **Analyze** how layered architecture promotes system flexibility and maintainability
+- Analyze how layered architecture promotes system flexibility and maintainability
-- **Apply** architectural principles to real-world database design scenarios
+- Apply architectural principles to real-world database design scenarios

 ---

 ## Introduction: The Necessity of Layered Architecture

 Database systems are among the most complex software applications ever created.
-To manage this complexity effectively, computer scientists have developed standardized **architectural frameworks** that "divide" the system into distinct **layers**, where each layer has clearly defined responsibilities and operates independently of others.
+To manage this complexity effectively, computer scientists have developed standardized architectural frameworks that "divide" the system into distinct layers, where each layer has clearly defined responsibilities and operates independently of others.

-The ultimate goal of having a well-defined architecture is to achieve **Data Independence**—the ability to modify the structure in one layer without affecting higher layers.
+The ultimate goal of having a well-defined architecture is to achieve Data Independence—the ability to modify the structure in one layer without affecting higher layers.
 This creates systems that are flexible, maintainable, and adaptable to changing requirements over time.

 ### Why Layered Architecture Matters

-**Complexity Management:**
+Complexity Management:
 - Large database systems involve millions of lines of code
 - Multiple subsystems must work together seamlessly
 - Clear separation of concerns simplifies development and maintenance

-**Change Management:**
+Change Management:
 - Business requirements evolve constantly
 - Hardware technology advances rapidly
 - Software updates and optimizations are frequent
 - Layered architecture isolates changes to specific layers

-**Team Collaboration:**
+Team Collaboration:
 - Different specialists work on different layers
 - Database administrators focus on physical optimization
 - Application developers work with logical structures
 - End users interact with customized views

-**System Evolution:**
+System Evolution:
 ```
 Traditional Monolithic System:
 ┌─────────────────────────────────┐